 And, with so much pressure put on the purse strings in the run up to Christmas, it can leave your employees feeling worried, stressed and distracted.
 And, these feelings can also continue well into the new year.

 Many employees can’t find the time to plan and budget for Christmas.
 It could be as simple as writing a list, planning what they can afford to spend or having the time to shop around to find the best deals.
 So why not give your employees an hour to get their finances in order.
 Just this one hour could help take the pressure off slightly and relieve some of that stress.

 Communicate your benefits

-Some employers offer a host of benefits all year around but when spending is at one of its highest times, it could help to reiterate what’s available.
-For example, you can promote your discount portal and remind employees what they can save through using it or promote any vision or dental discounts which employees might have access to but may have forgotten about.
+Some employers offer a host of benefits all year around, but when spending is at one of its highest times, it could help to reiterate what’s available.
+For example, you can promote your discount portal, or any vision or dental discounts which employees might have access to but may have forgotten about.
 And, as some employees could be finding this time of year extremely hard, don’t forget to communicate benefits such as mental health first aiders or employee assistance programmes.